 Display ads are everywhere.
 They can appear on just about any type of website and are a great way for businesses to reach relevant consumers.

-What makes display ads different from other forms of advertising, and why do you need them as a part of a healthy marketing strategy?
+What makes display advertising different from other forms of advertising, and why do you need display ads as a part of a healthy marketing strategy?
 Let’s chat about why display ads are unique and how they can boost your marketing.

 What Are Display Ads?